Conformal inference for cell type annotation with graph-structured constraints: Application to the Merfish dataset

-Supplementary Web Figure 1 illustrates the distribution of cell types in the calibration and test sets for the first example.
+Fig. \ref{fig:dis_under} illustrates the distribution of cell types in the calibration and test sets for the first example.
 The coverage of standard conformal inference is 0.878, and the coverage of the graph-based procedure is 0.885, both falling short of the nominal coverage of 0.9, indicating undercoverage.
 To ensure that this undercoverage is not merely a result of the chosen split, we repeated the procedure across 100 different splits of the calibration and test datasets, maintaining the same proportions of cell types.
 The mean empirical coverage across these 100 simulations is 0.864 (standard error, s.e.
 0.0013) for the standard conformal method and 0.879 (s.e.
 0.0012) for the graph-based procedure.
-The top row of Supplementary Web Figure 2 displays the distribution of coverage over these 100 simulations.
+The top row of Fig. \ref{fig:umderEmpCov} displays the distribution of coverage over these 100 simulations.

-To further validate the results, we compared the empirical coverage distribution of the standard conformal method with its theoretical distribution.
-According to \cite{vovk2012conditional}, where $l=\lfloor(n+1)\alpha\rfloor$ and $n$ is the number of observations in the calibration set.
-This theoretical distribution is overlaid on the histogram of empirical coverage in the top left panel of Supplementary Web Figure 2, clearly showing a discrepancy between the empirical and theoretical distributions.
+To further validate the results, we compared the empirical coverage distribution of the standard conformal method with its theoretical distribution \citep{vovk2012conditional}, overlaid on the histogram of empirical coverage in the top left panel of Fig. \ref{fig:umderEmpCov}, clearly showing a discrepancy between the empirical and theoretical distributions.

 We then applied the resampling strategy discussed in Section \ref{sec:resampling} and repeated the analysis.
-For a single split, the empirical coverage was 0.904 for the conformal sets and 0.898 for the graph-based sets.
-The second row of Supplementary Web Figure 2 shows the distribution of empirical coverage over 100 simulations, with means of 0.888 (s.e.
+For a single split, the empirical coverage was 0.907 for the conformal sets and 0.906 for the graph-based sets.
+The second row of Fig. \ref{fig:umderEmpCov} shows the distribution of empirical coverage over 100 simulations, with means of 0.888 (s.e.
 0.0017) for the conformal sets and 0.891 (s.e.
 0.0014) for the graph-based sets.
 These results demonstrate that the resampling strategy brings the empirical distribution closer to the theoretical one (bottom left panel).
-Although perfect alignment is unattainable due to inherent prediction errors, this approach significantly improves coverage accuracy.
+Although perfect alignment is unattainable due to sampling variability, this approach significantly improves coverage accuracy.